PaddlePaddle/PaddleHelix/README.md

 <img src="./.github/paddlehelix_features.jpg" align="middle" />
 </p>

-* Easy-to-use APIs: PaddleHelix provide frequently used structures and pre-trained models.
+* Easy-to-use APIs: PaddleHelix provides frequently used structures and pre-trained models.
 You can easily use those components to build up your models and systems.

 ## Installation

-The installation prerequisits and guide can be found [here](./installation_guide.md).
+The installation prerequisites and guide can be found [here](./installation_guide.md).

 ## Documentation